wpisailbot/boat/DOCS.md

 a discussion of the actual logic controlling the boat and discuss the various controllers and the such.

+# Nomenclature

+IPC: InterProcess Communication, refers to any method of communication between separate processes running on a computer, in our case via shared memory.

+BBB: BeagleBone Black, the main computer used onboard the boat

+Bazel: The build system, created by Google, which we use for building the code

+For listing locations, file paths are specified from the root of the boat repository (github.com/wpisailbot/boat); When referring to build rules or individual nodes, I use Bazel's notation.
+In this case, a preceding `//` refers to the root of the git repository, with directory names specified before slashes.
+A third-party library (specified in the WORKSPACE file) is referred to by `@library_name//`.
+A individual target/rule is specified by a colon following the directory path and then the name.

+For instance, to refer to the `node` library, which is specified in the BUILD file `util/BUILD`, I would refer to `//util:node`.

 # Building the Code

 The code is built using Bazel as the build system.
 Bazel is an open-source build